Tnixc/replacer/README.md

 # Replacer

-Replaces strings in all files in a directory
+CLI tool to replace strings in all files in a directory (recursively) (It's written in rust and blazingly fast)

 # Usage